 Tabitha Clotiaux, Massage Therapist

 Five years ago I was diagnosed with Primary 1 Lymphedema.
-It causes out of control swelling, pain and discomfort.
-It is often restricted to one area of the body.
-For me, it affected my whole body.
+This condition causes out-of-control swelling, pain and discomfort.
+It is often restricted to one area of the body; for me, it affected my whole body.
 There is no known cause, and no cure either; only ongoing treatment.

 After three years of working with western doctors and having no good results, I turned to eastern medicine and treatments.
-I started receiving lymphatic massage, practicing yoga, stretching, and improved my nutrition and eating habits.
+I started receiving lymphatic massage; practicing yoga and stretching; and improved my nutrition and eating habits.
 It took several months, but for the first time in years I regained my ability to do normal activities that most people take for granted.
-For example, I was thrilled to be able to walk normally, bend, do laundry, and put my clothes on without pain.
+I was thrilled to be able to walk normally, bend, do laundry, and put my clothes on without pain!

 The Connection: Nursing and Massage